On the Birational Nature of Lifting: Counter-examples in higher dimension

 Finally, we show that there exist $3$-folds with ordinary double points that lift to $W(k)$, but where small resolutions of singularities do not even lift to $W_2(k)$.
 We recall that the ordinary $3$-dimensional double point is defined to be

-In every characteristic, this singularity is normal, Gorenstein, and possesses a small resolution whose exceptional locus is a $\PP^1$ with normal bundle $\OO_{\PP^1}(-1)\oplus\OO_{\PP^1}(-1)$, see \cite[\S4]{CvS}.
-In particular, this singularity is canonical in characteristic zero.
+In every characteristic, this singularity is normal, Gorenstein, and blowing up the singular point we obtain a resolution with exceptional locus $\PP^1\times\PP^1$.
+Contracting one of the two factors of $\PP^1\times\PP^1$, we obtain a small resolution with exceptional locus $\PP^1$ and normal bundle $\OO_{\PP^1}(-1)\oplus\OO_{\PP^1}(-1)$, see \cite[\S4]{CvS}.
+By definition, the induced birational rational map between these two small resolutions is the Atiyah flop.

+\begin{Proposition} Let $X$ be a $3$-dimensional variety with one singular point that is an ordinary double point.
+Let $Y_i\to X$ for $i=1,2$ be the two small resolutions of the singularities described above.
+Then $Y_1$ lifts formally to $A$ if and only if $Y_2$ does. \end{Proposition}

+\begin{proof} Let $f_i:Y_i\to X$, $i=1,2$ be the contraction morphisms of the respective flopping curves.
+By assumption, $X$ has an ordinary double point.
+A formal lift $Y'_1$ of $Y_1$ to $A$ induces a formal lift $X'$ of $X$ to $A$ by Proposition \ref{burns-wahl} and \cite[Theorem 4.1]{CvS}.
+The induced lift to $A$ of the ordinary double point of $X$ is determined in \cite[page 237]{CvS} and in particular, $Y_1'\to X'$ is the blow-up in a singular section.
+By blowing up the other singular section that comes with this particular lift of the ordinary double point to $A$ (see \cite[p.
+237]{CvS} and \cite[Proposition 4.2]{CvS}), we obtain a lift of $Y_2$ to $A$. \end{proof}

+Whereas the lifting behavior does not change under Atiyah flops, it may change under small resolutions of $3$-fold ordinary double points, as the following examples show.

 \begin{Theorem}[Cynk--van Straten, Schoen, $+\varepsilon$] For every prime